Seasonal Allergies Treatment

 Immunotherapy Treatments

 Immunotherapy, also known as allergen immunotherapy or allergy shots, is a long-term treatment option for individuals with severe seasonal allergies.
 It involves the administration of gradually increasing doses of allergens, helping the body build tolerance and reducing the severity of allergic reactions over time.
-Immunotherapy can be effective in reducing symptoms and the need for medications, and may even prevent the development of new allergies.
+Immunotherapy can be effective in reducing symptoms and the need for medications and may even prevent the development of new allergies.

 Alternative Therapies for Treating Symptoms